rafajdev/rafajdev/README.md

 ### Hi there 👋, I'm Rafael!

-Hey!
-I'm Rafael Mendes, a developer who loves tech and innovation.
+Hello, I'm Rafael Mendes, a developer who loves tech and innovation!
 I got into programming with Python few years ago and haven’t stopped since.
 These days, I'm mostly focused on backend stuff and learning more about AI.
 I enjoy building things that solve real problems and make life easier.
 Outside of coding, I’m usually geeking out over physics, astronomy, music, or just playing some games.